gstrugala/costa/docs/index.rst

 Before ending with writing the table to a file, here's a tip for normalizing the performance map values.
 Tables are usually provided in a non-normalized way, but the Type |_| 3254 works with normalized data.
-The table ``hpm_full`` can be normalized by providing rated values in a dataframe:
+The table ``hpm_full`` can be normalized by providing rated values in a DataFrame:

 >>> import pandas as pd
 >>> rated_values = pd.DataFrame({'capacity': [4.69], 'power': [1.01]})